pwhite1989/accessibility-assessment/README.md

 This incarnation of the service was created following an accessibility audit which was conducted using the page coverage achieved by our UI test suites in CI.
 The implementation arrived at for the audit is the result of prioritising expedience over all else (cost of improvement/maintenance/support).
 Future work on the accessibility-assessment image will include collapsing the below components into a single Scala or Node service.

 At present the image is made up of the following components:
-- **accessibility-assessment-service**: a simple [node express](https://expressjs.com/) service that exposes a REST API which is consumed by the jenkins slave and our page-capture-chrome-extension to capture pages and orchestrate accessibility assessments.
+- **accessibility-assessment-service**: a [node express](https://expressjs.com/) service that exposes a REST API which is consumed by the jenkins slave and our page-capture-chrome-extension.
+The API exposes endpoints to capture pages, trigger page assessments, produces reports and surfaces logging information.
 - **page-accessibility-check**: a jar published by [this Scala project](https://github.com/hmrc/page-accessibility-check) which executes axe and vnu assessments against a collection of pages.
 This app is triggered by the accessibility-assessment-service.
-- **acessibility-reports**: another node project which generates a html report based on the json output of the page-accessibility-check application.

 # Building the Image in CI